Frequently Asked Questions

 A WATCH indicates that a particular weather hazard is possible, i.e., that conditions are more favorable than usual for its occurrence.
 A watch is a recommendation for planning, preparation, and increased awareness.
 Be alert for changing weather, listen to the local media for further information, and think about what to do if the danger materializes.
 Plan ahead for where you and your family would seek shelter if a storm develops.

 What should I do under a Severe Weather Warning?

+SEEK SHELTER IMMEDIATELY.
+A WARNING indicates that a particular weather hazard is imminent or is already happening.
 Please seek shelter immediately.
-Severe weather is already happening or is emanate.
-Confirm the operation of your battery operated radio and tune to your local media channel to monitor the situation from the safety of your shelter.
-As always, citizens are encouraged to review their emergency kits for fresh batteries, flash lights, water and other necessary items such as prescription medicines.
-Suggested necessary items to have in a family's emergency kit are available from the Red Cross or your local EMA office.
+Tune to your local media channel to monitor the situation from the safety of your shelter.
+As always, citizens are encouraged to review their emergency kits for fresh batteries, flash lights, water and other necessary items such as prescription medication.
+A list of suggested items to have in a family emergency kit is available from the Red Cross or your local EMA office.